 Vendors of industrial control hardware need to follow the same “white box” route so that customers “can constantly alter the infrastructure at a factory and improve it over time rather than just hope it doesn’t break,” Douglas told Electronic Design.
 Bonus points: security patches can be installed and reinstalled over the lifetime of a factory machine or connected vehicle.

 Douglas firmly believes that current safety standards for factory robots and automatic emergency car brakes aren’t anywhere they need to be with security.
 The number of Wind River customers concerned about security has “radically amplified” in recent years.
 “You can’t be safe if you’re not secure, and you can’t be secure if you’re not safe,” he added.

 Other challenges could be more persistent.
-Can the industrial sector can enlist enough programmers to support billions of connected devices in factories?
-“The overwhelming majority are optimizing code for hardware or writing control algorithms,” Douglas told Electronic Design.
-“They will significantly need to add folks that can write applications and services, as well as develop machine learning algorithms.”
+One major question is whether the industrial sector can attract enough programmers to support billions of connected devices in factories.
+“The overwhelming majority are optimizing code for hardware or writing control algorithms today,” Douglas told Electronic Design. “[The industry] will significantly need to add folks that can write applications and services, as well as develop machine learning algorithms.”